 As you are likely to be in retirement for 20 years or more, it’s important to consider where you invest your pension to match your retirement goals.
 You might be comfortable selecting your own investments, or you may need a bit more support - either way we can help.
 Please remember that investments can go down as well as up, so you may get back less than you invest.

-Whether you're getting ready to retire and need a bit of help navigating the options and pitfalls, or if you just want to talk it all through with someone, our retirement specialists can help.
+Whether you're getting ready to retire and need a bit of help navigating the options and pitfalls, our retirement specialists can help.

-Our Fidelity's retirement service has retirement specialists who are able to provide both guidance and advice about your retirement needs.
-The service we offer is based purely on helping you find the most appropriate solution for your personal circumstances and our flat-rate advice fee is one of the lowest of any other leading providers.
-Call us on 0800 368 6882
+Fidelity's retirement service is able to provide both guidance and advice on your retirement options.
+The service we offer is based purely on helping you find the most appropriate solution for your personal circumstances.

 Please remember that the value of investments can fall as well as rise, so you may get back less than you invest.
 It’s important to understand that pension transfers are a complex area and may not be suitable for everyone.
 Before going ahead with a pension transfer, we strongly recommend that you undertake a full comparison of the charges, features, and services offered.

-Remember, you won’t be able to access money invested in a SIPP until the age of 55.
+Remember, you won’t normally able to access money invested in a SIPP until the age of 55.

 To find out what else you should consider before transferring, please read our Fidelity SIPP Transfer Factsheet.